fullstack-development/developers-roadmap/backend/junior-3/haskell.md

 ### Laziness

+* What is a reduction strategy?
+What is an evaluation strategy?
+How do they differ?
-* What is the difference between laziness and non-strictness?
+* What is lazy evaluation?
+How it differs from eager evaluation?
+Is lazy evaluation the same as non-strictness?
-  What is the difference between eager and strict evaluation?
+* What is outside in and inside out evaluation?
 * What is a redex?
-* What is outside in and inside out evaluation?
-* What is lazy evaluation?
-* How it differs from eager evaluation?
-What are the pros and cons of lazy evaluation?
+* What are the pros and cons of lazy evaluation?
+Provide some examples.
-* Is Haskell a lazy language?
+* What strategy used in Haskell?
 * What is thunk?
   * Describe the concept of its inner structure.
   * Could you think of cases when thunk occupies less space than the evaluated value and visa versa?
   * Can you nest thunks?
+  * Can thunks be recursive?
 * What is the difference between call by value, call by name and call by need?
 * What is WHNF?
 * Are next expressions in WHNF or NF?